-For many years Jeff had worked for Woodland Building Supply Company, and was good friends with owner Larry Reese.
-After several instances of excusing and overlooking Jeff’s excesses, Larry finally had to fire him as his drinking and legal issues spiralled out of control.
+For many years Jeff had worked for Woodland Building Supply Company and was good friends with owner Larry Reese.
+After several instances of excusing and overlooking Jeff’s excesses, Larry finally had to fire him as his drinking and legal issues spiraled out of control.

 The two remained friends and Larry continued to support and encourage Jeff to find a better life path.
 Now that Jeff has completed such an important part of that journey, the two friends are getting together again to establish the REBUILDING LIVES Foundation a 501c3 non-profit organization.

 The aim of the REBUILDING LIVES Foundation will be to use the resources of Woodland Building Supply Company, a major commercial and residential construction materials supplier and distributor, to help ex-offenders re-enter the workforce by updating, developing and expanding their skills in the building trades.

 “We want to leverage our relationships with the construction industry to get formerly incarcerated working initially after they are released, to help them earn to provide for themselves and invest in their future, as they go back to school to earn high school GEDs and even further to college to develop professional careers,” says Larry Reese.